Srijana1425/Data-Architect-Big-Data-Project_FinalProject/README.md

 **Serving Layer**: Plan how to serve the data for applications like ML, reports, and visualization.

-Use [diagrams.net](https://www.lucidchart.com/) or similar software to create this diagram.
+Use [Lucidchat](https://www.lucidchart.com/) or similar software to create this diagram.
 Save it as a PDF named `DataLakeSolutionArchitectureDiagram.PDF`.

 ### Step 3: Populate the Data Lake Architecture Design Template
-Embed the Architecture Diagram: Place the PDF from Step 2 into the DataLakeArchitectureDesign.docxtemplate (under question #5).
+Embed the Architecture Diagram: Place the PDF from Step 2 into the [DataLakeArchitectureDesign.docxtemplate]() (under question #5).

 Populate Remaining Sections: Describe your architecture, rationale for design decisions, and how your design solves the company's challenges.
 State assumptions and potential risks.
 Ensure technical correctness and include cloud-native tools if relevant.

 ### Step 4: Create a Presentation for Executives
-Use the Powerpoint Template: Use the DataLakeExecutivePresentation.pptxtemplate to create a presentation.
+Use the Powerpoint Template: Use the [DataLakeExecutivePresentation.pptxtemplate]() to create a presentation.

 Focus on the Value Proposition: Explain why a Data Lake is important, what business value it brings, and what problems it can solve.
 Avoid technical jargon and tool names.
 Make the presentation visually appealing and easy to understand.